 And fillest, swellest full the vastnesses of Space.

 The “greater self” elucidated in Mahayana Buddhism is another expression for the kind of openness and expansiveness of character that embraces the sufferings of all people as one’s own, always seeking amidst the realities of human society ways of alleviating the pain, and augmenting the happiness, of others.
 I am convinced that only the solidarity of such natural human nobility will break down the isolation of the modern “self,” opening horizons of new hope for civilization.

 As individuals, it is the dynamic, vital stirrings of this greater self that will enable each of us to experience both life and death with equal delight.

-In the record of his orally transmitted teachings, Nichiren states that, "We adorn the treasure tower of our being with the four aspects [of birth, aging, sickness and death]."
-25 It is my earnest desire and prayer that in the twenty-first century each member of the human family will bring forth the natural luster of this inner "treasure tower" and, wrapping our azure planet in the symphonic tones of open dialogue, humankind will make its evolutionary advance into the new millennium.
-Sharing with you this vista--of the brilliant dawn of a century of peace and humanity--I conclude my remarks.
+In the record of his orally transmitted teachings, Nichiren states: “We adorn the treasure tower of our being with the four aspects [of birth, aging, sickness, and death].”
+It is my earnest desire and prayer that in the twenty-first century each member of the human family will bring forth the natural luster of this inner “treasure tower” and, wrapping our azure planet in the symphonic tones of open dialogue, humankind will make its evolutionary advance into the new millennium.
+Sharing with you this vista—of the brilliant dawn of a century of peace and humanity—I conclude my remarks.